plausible/website/_posts/2020-06-04-moving-from-the-uk-to-germany-and-running-on-100-renewable-energy.md

 ---
 layout: post
-title: Moving from the UK to Germany and running on 100% renewable energy
+title: Moving Plausible to Germany and running on 100% renewable energy
-description: A look into our server move from the UK to Germany.
+description: A look into our server move to Germany.
 And we're now powered by sustainable energy.
 Plausible is now made in, run from and stored in the EU.
 slug: made-in-eu
 date: 2020-06-04T10:13:10.546Z
 author: marko-saric